 Tours and Field Studies for San Ramón, Costa Rica

 USAC encourages every student to participate in these tours or field studies; however, they are optional and have an additional fee.
-You will sign up for the tour or register for the field study course on the Course and Tour Registration Form.
+Destinations may change at the discretion of the Resident Director.

 Caribbean and Bocas del Toro, Panama Tour